tony-albanese/ci-project-4/README.md

 As a user, I can login with a user name and password, so that I can access the content of the site.

+As a user, I can see a list of books so that I can get inspiration as to what I want to read next.

 # Features

 ## Admin Panel